NGromann/NGromann/README.md

-Hello 👋 I‘m Niklas, a Product Manager and Software engineer.
+Hello 👋 I‘m Niklas, a Product Manager and Software engineer working at [Jedox](https://jedox.com).
 Here you can find some of my personal projects.

 ## Professional Projects
 ### PlanBuildPro